BlueMyth-Network/msm8917-kvm-patch/README.md

 **What did not work:**
 * In the early bootup code, use the backdoor to enter EL2, and continue booting from there, imitating normal EL2 boot.
 This probably fails later when secondary cores boot up, causing a sanity check in `arch/arm64/include/asm/virt.h` to fail (boot CPU booted in EL2, others in EL1).
 * Use the backdoor early to bootstrap a valid-looking HYP stub, then let KVM boot normally.
-Does not work due to the custom `vbar_el2` handling, see above.
+Does not work due to the custom `vbar_el2` handling, see above..